PhilLockett/TrackSort/README.md

 ### Number of sides
 If a specific number of sides is required use `-b` or `--boxes` followed by the number required.
-This option and the `d` option are mutually exclusive.
+This option and the `-d` option are mutually exclusive.

 ### Re-ordering tracks
 If maintaining the original track order is not necessary use `-s` or